Low Volatility vs Option-Based Strategies

 For example, option-based strategies like covered call and put writing were launched as ETFs and aim to offer equity-returns with reduced downside, similar to Low Volatility strategies.
 However, investors have allocated barely above $1 billion of assets to option-based ETFs, compared to more than $80 billion in Low Volatility ETFs, which is challenging to explain.

-In this short research note, we will compare option-based and Low Volatility strategies as well as consider these as alternatives for core equity positions (try Finominal’s Security Analyzer for ETF or mutual fund analysis).
+In this short research note, we will compare option-based and Low Volatility strategies as well as consider these as alternatives for core equity positions.

 METHODOLOGY